krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 # Double-ended queue

 In a queue, we can only delete elements from the head or add elements to the tail.
-As shown in the following diagram, a "double-ended queue (deque)" offers more flexibility, allowing the addition or removal of elements at both the head and the tail.
+As shown in the figure below, a <u>double-ended queue (deque)</u> offers more flexibility, allowing the addition or removal of elements at both the head and the tail.

 ![Operations in double-ended queue](deque.assets/deque_operations.png)